yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 12th of December, puzzle #12
+* **Puzzle:** 1D life.
+* **Solution:** Iterative with some optimisation based on observations.

+* Very tired today.
+Considering taking some time off AoC.
+* It's not a solid general solution; I've observed that the pattern is sprinting right, plus the growth patterns are not malicious (eg. `..... => #`) and as a result we'll have some sort of creeper going right the axis.
+* Played with an idea of dynamic padding, gave it up.
+* Using `None` as default value for a variable that's tracking first/last position is very elegant: `min = min.or(Some(val))`.
+* Still can't quite get used to not declaring type of `HashMap` explicitly.
+But it works, and things are inferred properly.

 ## 11th of December, puzzle #11
 * **Puzzle:** Min-maxing fixed area across a surface.
 * **Solution**: Iterative + summed-area table.